08/28/19

 • You need to minimize operating costs.

-• There’s lack of specific expertise inside your organization.
+• There’s a lack of specific expertise inside your organization.

 • You have capacity issues — little space for accommodating new in-house specialists.